ietf-wg-acme/acme/draft-ietf-acme-acme.md

 should be different from the other ACME server resources' URLs, and that it should not clash with other services.
 For instance:

- * a host which functions as both an ACME and a Web server may want to keep the root path "/" for an HTML "front page", and place the ACME directory under the path "/acme".
+ * a host that functions as both an ACME and a Web server may want to keep the root path "/" for an HTML "front page" and place the ACME directory under the path "/acme".

- * a host which only functions as an ACME server could place the directory under the path "/".
+ * a host that only functions as an ACME server could place the directory under the path "/".

-If the ACME server does not implement pre-authorization ({{pre-authorization}}) it MUST omit the "newAuthz" field of the directory.
+If the ACME server does not implement pre-authorization ({{pre-authorization}}), it MUST omit the "newAuthz" field of the directory.

-The object MAY additionally contain a field "meta".
+The object MAY additionally contain a "meta" field.
 If present, it MUST be a JSON object; each field in the object is an item of metadata relating to the service provided by the ACME server.